 SmartSTEMs provides equal access to inspire and realise the full potential of future generations, facilitate cost effective collaboration with industry and education to develop the next generation of talent.

-Supporting businesses and organisations creating & delivering digital products and services.
-Underpinning a thriving community which brings together the ambition, talent and expertise across our industry to grow the digital economy.
+ScotlandIS is a membership based organisation for Scotland’s digital technology industry.
+We underpin a thriving community which brings together the ambition, talent and expertise across our industry to grow the digital economy.